Litote/kmongo/kmongo-kdoc/docs/performance.md

 Jackson & Native mapping but kotlinx.Serialization is the best - this is expected: no reflection is involved for kotlinx.Serialization.

-Note: during this benchmark, we have found a [~15% perf improvement](https://github.com/michel-kraemer/bson4jackson/pull/81) for jackson but the fix is not included in the last released version of bson4jackson.
-However, even with this improvement, the ranking stays the same.

 Is it possible to improve Jackson & native mapping performance?
 Of course!
 You can write a custom Jackson deserializer or a custom codec for the `FriendWithBuddies` class.
 Then you avoid reflection in both case, and you speed up your deserialization.